-The telecommunication space is developing at an exponential pace.
-We are following the developments.
-There are some new technologies emerging and some have already failed (for instance Google’s Project Loon (Project Loon, 2021)).
+The telecommunication space is developing at an exponential pace, and we are updated on the latest developments.
+New technologies are emerging, while some have already failed (for instance, Google’s Project Loon (Project Loon, 2021)).

-There are still 2 key players that could potentially replace classical broadband and those are: * 5G technology * StarLink
+There are still 2 key players that could potentially replace classical broadband: * 5G technology * StarLink

-It is highly unlikely traditional broadband infrastructure will be built in Africa within the next 10 years.
+It is highly unlikely that traditional broadband infrastructure will be available in Africa within the next 10 years.

-Even if constructions would be possible, The World Bank estimates that, to cover Africa by 2030, it would require and investment of $100 billion and “no single actor will be able to meet Africa’s 2030 target” (Senges, 2019).
-Such facts also shed some light on statements about providing free internet, mobile networks, and TV in Africa from the likes of Facebook’s Mark Zuckerberg or Virgin’s Richard Branson.
-Right now, they seem like impossible tasks and look more a clever marketing plot as true intentions.
-The fact that no steps have been taken in this direction for many years additionally supports this.
+Even if construction were possible, the World Bank estimates it would require an investment of $100 billion to cover Africa by 2030, and “no single actor will be able to meet Africa’s 2030 target” (Senges, 2019).
+Such facts also offer perspective on statements about providing free internet, mobile networks, and TV in Africa from the likes of Facebook’s Mark Zuckerberg or Virgin’s Richard Branson.
+Right now, the claims seem more like clever marketing plots, and the lack of motivation in this direction for many years supports this outlook.

 5G mobile technology

 5G remains a hot topic in the mobile world.
-There have been many controversies and a lot of resistance in rolling out the new generation of mobile networks.
+There have been many controversies and much resistance to rolling out the new generation of mobile networks.

-The main advantages of 5G are for sure high bandwidth and reasonable deployment costs.
+The main advantages of 5G are high bandwidth and reasonable deployment costs.

 5G has the amazing theoretical potential of 20 Gbps downlink and 10 Gbps uplink (Bhardwaj, 2021).
-Real world tests although show that current 5G download speeds reach between 160 and 350 Mbps and the upload speed is between 20 and 30 Mbps (Fogg, 2021).
-Although the throughput might be considered high enough, the real issue is the high response time that makes it almost unusable for certain businesses that rely more on low latency than throughput.
+However, real-world tests show that current 5G download speeds reach between 160 and 350 Mbps and upload speeds of 20 to 30 Mbps (Fogg, 2021).
+Although this throughput might be considered high enough, the real issue is the high response time making it almost unusable for certain businesses that rely more on low latency than throughput.

-One major drawback of 5G is that each cell/station can have only a reach of up to a few 100 meters while K3 technology can provide stable links and full speed up to 50 km.
-With fewer K3 towers required, infrastructure installation costs are decisively smaller.
-Also, 5G operational costs are up to 5 times higher than on K3’s technology.
+One major drawback of 5G is that each cell/station can only reach up to a few hundred meters, while K3 technology can provide stable links and full speed up to 50 km.
+With fewer K3 towers required, infrastructure installation costs are decisively lower.
+Also, 5G operational costs are up to 5 times higher than K3’s technology.

 5G coverage in cities is growing and is at about 15%.
-Still, penetration in Africa and other third world countries is almost nonexistent and is not expected to play a major role in the next 5 years (it is estimated that by 2025 only 3% of the mobile connections in Africa will be on 5G (Kazeem, 2020)).
+Typically, penetration in Africa and other emerging economies is almost nonexistent and is not expected to play a major role in the next 5 years (it is estimated that only 3% of the mobile connections in Africa will be on 5G by 2025 (Kazeem, 2020)).

 Figure 7 Global 5G coverage

-Starlink is a new technology aiming at providing global broadband internet coverage through a low orbit satellite mesh network.
+Starlink is a new technology aiming to provide global broadband internet coverage through a low orbit satellite mesh network.
 In its current beta stage, it promises up to 100 Mbps download and 20 Mbps upload speeds.
-Long term goal of Starlink is 1 Gbps download speed.
+Starlink’s long-term goal is to reach the 1 Gbps download speed mark.

-Although Starlink has the potential to disrupt the whole broadband market in the future, it is still in its infancies.
-As of now it is unreliable, inconsistent, and even foiled by nearby trees.
-Availability is very limited.
-Real world usage shows actual download speeds even below 25 Mbps.
+Although Starlink can potentially disrupt the broadband market in the future, it is still in its infancy.
+It is currently unreliable, inconsistent, foiled by nearby trees, and has limited availability.
+Real-world usage shows actual download speeds even below 25 Mbps.
 (Patel, 2021)

-Starlink requires a near perfect line of sight with the satellite it communicates with.
-That becomes an issue within cities where clear view of the sky is obstructed by high buildings.
+Starlink requires a near-perfect line of sight with its satellite.
+This becomes an issue in cities where high buildings obstruct clear views of the sky.
 Starlink’s website states: “If any object such as a tree, chimney, pole, etc. interrupts the path of the beam, even briefly, your internet service will be interrupted” (Starlink, 2021).
-This in the end leads to poor user experience as many report interruptions and low quality in streaming video and online meetings seem to be almost impossible.
+In the end, this leads to poor user experience as many report interruptions, inability to hold online meetings, and low-quality video streaming.

-There is no doubt that future user experience will improve with more satellites in orbit but either way Starlink’s aim is to cover rural and remote areas without proper broadband infrastructure.
-With this, Starlink is not a direct contender to K3 and 3air as we are aiming for densely populated urban areas.
-Also, Starlink is still years away from being fully functional and usable in contrast to K3 technology that has matured in the last decade and has been already filed proven.
+There is no doubt the user experience will improve in the future as more satellites go into orbit.
+However, Starlink aims to cover rural and remote areas without proper broadband infrastructure.
+Hence, it is not a direct contender with K3 and 3air, as we aim for densely populated urban areas.
+Also, Starlink is years from becoming fully functional, while K3 technology has matured over the last decade and already has verifiable real-world applications.